acend/quarkus-techlab/content/en/docs/10.0/104_processor-build-steps.md

 ### Task {{% param sectionnumber %}}.1 - Undertow BuildStep

-Open the `AppinfoProcessor` and create a new BuildStep which produces a `ServletBuildItem`.
+Open the `TechlabExtensionAppinfoProcessor` and create a new BuildStep which produces a `ServletBuildItem`.
 As the collection of the build information this step should also use the `shouldInclude` method to conditionally exclude it.

 Some details what the implementation should do